Blok905/boutique/README.md

 ## Boutique

 Boutique is a self-hosted, non-custodial Ordinals marketplace for tracked collections.
-It is a Bitcoin transaction coordinator, not an exchange, escrow layer, or custody service.
+It is a Bitcoin inscription transaction coordinator, not an exchange, escrow layer, or custody service.
 The marketplace implements a 0% protocol fee model, making settlement buyer-to-seller plus miner fee only.

 > Note: The bundled Metadata/ manifests and media assets in this export are synthetic placeholders included only so the public repository can be deployed without publishing private collection files.